remy-tribout/shape-optimization-deformable-linear-objects/README.md

 ## Project Structure

 A concise project structure note is provided in [`docs/Project_Structure.pdf`](docs/Project_Structure.pdf).
-It summarizes the planned scope of the research practice, including the baseline rod optimization approach, the possible integration of the MATLAB toolbox, the use of simplified models for initialization, and the evaluation criteria.
+It summarizes the planned scope of the research practice, including the baseline rod optimization approach, how a MATLAB rigid-flexible multibody toolbox could be evaluated as a faster high-fidelity simulation backend, how simplified models could provide warm-start initializations, and the criteria used to compare the resulting optimization pipelines.

 ---